-\item Predict a vector of scores $g_{\theta}(z) = \hat{c}$, estimating a notion of prediction accuracy for each base learner on sample $z$. \item Identify the base learner indices $\mathcal{E} \subset [n]$ which correspond the the top $k$ predicted scores. \item Collect the predictions of the selected sub-ensemble: $f_j(z), j \in \mathcal{E}$ and perform an approximate majority voting scheme over those predictions to determine the class of $z$. \end{enumerate}
+\paragraph{E2e-CEL overview.} E2e-CEL is composed of three main steps: \begin{enumerate}[labelsep=2pt,itemsep=2pt,parsep=0pt,topsep=2pt] \item Predict a vector of scores $g_{\theta}(z) = \hat{c}$, estimating the prediction accuracy for each base learner on sample $z$. \item Identify the base learner indices $\mathcal{E} \subset [n]$ which correspond the the top $k$ predicted scores. \item Collect the predictions of the selected sub-ensemble $f_j(z)$ and perform an approximate majority voting scheme over those predictions to determine the $z$'s class. \end{enumerate}

 By training on the master set $\mathcal{X}_{\texttt{train}}$, the smart ensemble learns to make better predictions by virtue of learning to select better sub-ensembles to vote on its input samples.
-However, note that subset selection and majority voting are discrete operations, and in plain form do not offer useful gradients for backpropagation and learning.
-The next sections discuss further details of the e2e-MEL framework, including differentiable approximations for each step of the overall model.
+However, note that subset selection and plurality voting are discrete operations, and in plain form do not offer useful gradients for backpropagation and learning.
+The next sections discuss further details of the e2e-CEL framework, including differentiable approximations for each step of the overall model.

-Figure \ref{fig:e2e_scheme} illustrates the e2e-MEL model and training, in terms of its component operations.
-Backpropagation is illustrated in backward red arrows; note that only operations downstream from the selection net $g$ are backpropagated, since the e2e-MEL is parameterized by the parameters of $g$ alone.
+Figure \ref{fig:e2e_scheme} illustrates the e2e-CEL model and its training process in terms of its component operations.
+Backpropagation is shown with red arrows, and it only applies to the operations downstream from the selection net $g$, since the e2e-CEL is parameterized by the parameters of $g$ alone.